hrittikhere/flask-api-pro/README.md

 - `GET /order/<order_id>`: Retrieve a specific order by its order ID.
 - `GET /`: Retrieve a list of all orders.
 - `DELETE /order/<order_id>`: Delete a specific order by its order ID.
-- `GET

- /order/search`: Search for orders based on specified criteria.
+- `GET /order/search`: Search for orders based on specified product names or words or patterns.

 ### Test the API